ozy24/q2re-autohost/readme.md

 After a short delay, the game will launch, start a multiplayer server, and execute the specified configurations.

+Example Quake II server configs are provided in the `quake2-configs` folder.
+Copy any files you want to use into your Quake install at:
+`<Quake 2 install>\rerelease\baseq2\`
+The game only reads configs from `baseq2`, so the bundle is just for reference.

 ## ⚙️ Configuration Options (`config.ini`)

 ### [Settings]